BetyStr/bp/README.md

         - The method `createSetOfPrototypes` is **abstract**.
         - The method `createPiece` returns a piece with the type and the color given as input parameters.
     - Create `ChessPieceFactory` and `DraughtsPieceFactory`.
-        - Both classes extend `PieceFactory` and have constructors without parameters which give a superclass set of `PieceType` that are in the game.
+        - Both classes extend the `PieceFactory` and have constructors without parameters which give a superclass set of `PieceType` that are in the game.
         - If in the `createPiece` you get an unknown `pieceType` throw `IllegalArgumentException` with **appropriate message**.
         - If in the `createSetOfPrototypes` you get an unknown `pieceType` throw `IllegalArgumentException` with **appropriate message**.
-    - Do not forget to update creating pieces in `setInitialSet` in `Chess` and `Draughts`.
+    - Do not forget to update creating pieces in the method `setInitialSet` in `Chess` and `Draughts`.

    <img src="images/factory7.png" alt="factory7" width="600"/>.